barn home kit

 The exterior of the building, or the shell, is going to provide you with the most cost-saving.

 But even with the benefits of a metal building structure and building a barndominum, there are some disadvantages, too.
-Consider corrosion, financing challenges and zoning considerations as the three key potential disadvantages.
+Consider corrosion, loan financing challenges and zoning considerations as the three key potential disadvantages.

 While we’ve talked a lot about the money and project costs, let’s take a deeper look at what most contractors will charge.
-This breakdown will be just an example of cost, and you’ll want to talk to the builder and contractor for more information on the cost of your dream barndominium.
+This breakdown will be just an example of cost, and you’ll want to talk to the builder and contractor for more information on the cost of your dream barn home.

 How Much Do Barndominiums Cost?